 Why include this stat here, you may ask?

 The reason to point this out is that the world evolves.
-CRO as well.
+And CRO does too.

-The new ways of search and interaction with the Web will change the conversion rate trends.
+The new ways of search and interacting with the Web will change the conversion rate trends.

 The same study shows headlines with numbers are two times more likely to generate clicks.